A super light and fluffy blueberry brioche crumb cake, topped with a thick layer of wild blueberry jam and lemon streusel.

 Hello hello!
-I’m super excited to share this as I think this might be my favorite recipe of all time.
+I’m super excited to share with you guys my version of an upgraded crumb cake.
 I absolutely love all things brioche, I mean it’s light, fluffy, and just so delicious.
 So this here is a blueberry crumb cake, but made with brioche as the base rather than your standard butter cake.
-Here’s the deal: light and fluffy brioche cake gets topped with a very generous layer of sweet, lemony homemade wild blueberry jam, and a lemon streusel.
-All of the components of the crumb cake are super easy to make, the hardest part is honestly just waiting for the brioche to rise!
+It’s also topped with a super thick layer of homemade wild blueberry jam, and a layer of lemon streusel to tie it all together.

-the dough will need to knead..for a while
+the dough will take a while to knead

 Kneading this dough will take a longer time than you are probably used to.
 This dough is enriched with eggs and butter which makes it take longer for the proper amount of gluten to develop.
 Kneading in the mixer can take me anywhere from 10-20 minutes.
-Also, please make sure you are using a higher protein all purpose flour that has at least 11%, not 10% protein (I use King Arthur Flour, 11.7%.)
 The dough is ready to be used when it passes the windowpane test and has pulled away from the sides and bottom of the bowl.
 If you are weighing your ingredients, just trust the process!
 If you are using cup measurements and the dough just is not coming together after 15 minutes, try adding in 1 tbsp. of flour at a time.

 Heating the milk is important for bringing the yeast to an optimal temperature for rising.
 The milk should be heated to ~100°F / 38°C but it does not have to be exact.
 As long as the milk is between 95°F – 110°F, it is good to be used.
 If the temperature exceeds 110°F, wait for it to cool down before using so that you do not kill the yeast!